Aegis Orchestrator

 Communication Channel

-bootstrap.py communicates with the orchestrator over a single long-running HTTP POST to /v1/llm/generate.
+bootstrap.py communicates with the orchestrator over a single long-running HTTP POST to /v1/dispatch-gateway.
 This channel carries a discriminated union of message types in both directions.

 Agent → Orchestrator (AgentMessage):